ReliefApplications/bms_front/src/app/models/README.md

 ### General

 In this project, models are all extending the same class "CustomModel".
 A custom model contains functions to translate data from the Api to the Front and vice versa, and fields which can be displayed/edited in the tables, modals etc. A CustomModel also contains a title to be displayed in its tab, a matSortActive to pre-select the ordered column, rights, to know who will be able to modify it, and a the current language, to be able to translate the field titles.
-There is also a boolean createMultiple attribute to indicate if the creation of an instance is done by batch or not.
+There is also a boolean createMultiple attribute to indicate if the creation of an instance is done by batch or not and a pluralName string attribute to display when deleting many.

 The different information about the fields (the values, the dropdown options etc), can be fetched/set with the getters and setters defined in the Model.